brimdata/zync/README.md

   )
 ```

-> Note that `zinger sync to` does not currently support multiplexing multiple
+> Note that `zinger sync from` does not currently support multiplexing multiple
-> inbound topics, but support for this is straighforward and we will add it soon.
+> inbound topics, but support for this is straightforward and we will add it soon.
 >
-> We also need to adapt `sync to` so it updates te consumer commit offsets,
+> We also need to adapt `sync from` so it updates te consumer commit offsets,
 > allowing aggressive kafka retention policies to drop data that has been
 > safely replicated into the Zed lake.